nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 |workspace indicator|A workspace indicator shows the current workspace you are currently in when using `TermiNUS`.
 For example, in the expected output for commands, you will be able to see `[] >>>` which means you are in the **default workspace**, `[module] >>>` which means you are in the **module management workspace**. etc.|
 |default workspace|The very first workspace when executing the `TermiNUS` program.
 For example, `[] >>>` indicates you are currently in the **default workspace**.|
 |module|A module refers to a NUS module.
 For example, `CS2113T` is a module.|

+Icons used throughout this guide:

+> ⚠️A caution that you have to keep in mind when using the command.

+> 💡 Take note when you see this icon, as it might tell you something important.

+> ❗ Important things you should take note of before using the command.

+Lastly, text that is blue like this example, are clickable [links]() that will bring you to the relevant part of this user guide.

 ---